Top Ten Things Books Have Made Me Want To Do or Learn About After Reading Them

 1. Made me want the best–Rhett Butler.

-Who doesn’t want to marry a tall, dark handsome rouge who is also funny, occasionally, sweet and very, very successful?
+Who doesn’t want to marry a tall, dark handsome rogue who is also funny, occasionally, sweet and very, very successful?
 But, like Darcy for others, he set the bar a bit high.
 Didn’t help that my honorary older brother is a near clone.
 Hmmm… maybe the Victorians had a point about girls reading too many romance novels?
 Nah….
 It’s all good.

 Gone With the Wind by Margaret Mitchell